Zinovy Rozhestvensky: Russo-Japanese War

 The Russian government agreed to investigate the incident following a great deal of international diplomatic pressure.
 Rozhestvensky was ordered to dock in Vigo, Spain, while battleships of the Royal Navy from the British Home Fleet were prepared for war.
 Several British cruiser squadrons shadowed Rozhestvensky's fleet as it made its way through the Bay of Biscay.
 On arrival in Spain, Rozhestvensky left behind those officers he considered responsible for the incident (as well as at least one officer who had been critical of him).
 On November 25, 1904, the British and the Russian governments signed a joint agreement in which they agreed to submit the issue to an International Commission of Inquiry at The Hague.
 On February 26, 1905, the commission published its report.
 It criticized Rozhestvensky for allowing his ships to fire upon the British ships, but noted that "as each [Russian] vessel swept the horizon in every direction with her searchlights to avoid being taken by surprise, it was difficult to prevent confusion".
 The report also concluded that once the mistake was known "Admiral Rozhestvensky personally did everything he could, from beginning to end of the incident, to prevent [the trawlers] from being fired upon by the squadron".
 Russia eventually paid £66,000 (£5.8m today) in compensation.

-Rozhestvensky believed from the start that the plan to send the Baltic Fleet to Port Arthur was ill-conceived, and vehemently opposed plans to include a motley collection of obsolete vessels, the Third Pacific Squadron to his fleet (referred to by the Admiral and his staff as the 'self-sinkers'), to the extent of refusing to reveal to the Admiralty his exact routing from Madagascar and to share his battle plan with Third Pacific Squadron commander Nikolai Nebogatov.
+Concerns that the draught of the newer battleships, which had proven to be considerably greater than designed, would prevent their passage through the Suez Canal caused the fleet to separate after leaving Tangiers on 3 November 1904.
+These concerns though may have been an excuse to hide worries over passing through British controlled waters.
+The newer battleships and a few cruisers proceeded around the Cape of Good Hope under Rozhestvensky while the older battleships and lighter cruisers passed through the Suez Canal under the command of Admiral Dmitry Gustavovich von Fölkersahm.
+Both sections of the fleet then rendezvoused at Madagascar as planned.

+Few re-coaling stations would be available during the journey, due to Britain's alliance with Japan.
+After the Dogger Bank incident, the British pressured the French and Portuguese not to let the Russians fleet in their colonial ports, forcing the Russians to recoal in the open ocean or at anchorages which was much more inefficient.
+Being denied docking at ports also exacerbated existing problems in the fleet, such as rotting food supplies, irregular mail delivery, and lack of shore leave.
+All of these plus the long voyage further sapped Russia sailors' health and morale, so for the upcoming battle they would be facing Japanese sailors who were well-rested by contrast.

 Remote and distrustful of his staff, Rozhestvensky grew increasingly bitter and pessimistic as he approached Asia.

-Almost as soon as the Baltic Fleet arrived in the Far East in May 1905, it was engaged by the Japanese Navy at the decisive Battle of Tsushima (27–28 May 1905).
+Almost as soon as the Baltic Fleet arrived in the Far East in May 1905, it was engaged by the Japanese Navy at the decisive Battle of Tsushima (27–28 May 1905) in the Sea of Japan.